 It’s been great to lead WEX’s corporate philanthropy and social responsibility initiatives.
 We are so embedded in the local Maine community and neighboring areas, so we live and breathe the impact of this work.

 Every year the company donates hundreds of thousands of dollars to fund education, the arts, and wellness initiatives.
 I’m now working to globalize these initiatives and make even more meaningful connections throughout the community.
-I’m also focused on getting more employees engaged in these efforts: Last year we announced two paid days off to support volunteer work and that we will match philanthropic gifts made by employees at the total amount of $100 per employee, per year.
+I’m also focused on getting more employees engaged in these efforts: WEX offers two paid days off to support volunteer work each year, and we match philanthropic gifts made by employees at the total amount of $100 per employee, per year.

 What are some professional accomplishments and highlights of your career thus far?